You’re creating heaps of content all day, for different channels, different projects and clients. It's easy to get overwhelmed and lose focus.

 This allows you to reach different audiences on different platforms and maximize your content's reach and impact.

-In addition to creating a central content pillar, you can also consider creating content themes that are related to your pillar topic.
-These themes can help you to create a more diverse range of content and appeal to different segments of your audience.
+In addition to creating a central content pillar, you can also consider creating content themes or content buckets that have relevant content to your pillar topic.
+These core themes can help you to create a more diverse range of content and appeal to different segments of your audience.

 Here is an example: